 - Put the potatoes into a large pot, and cover with water by 2 inches.
 Stir in a teaspoon of salt.
 Set the pot over high heat.
 As soon as it comes to a boil, lower to a gentle boil and set your timer for 10 minutes, until potatoes are cooked but not falling apart.
 Drain and set aside.

-- While the potatoes are cooking, heat 1 tablespoon of oil in a large heavy skillet over medium-high heat.
+- Heat 1 tablespoon of oil in a large heavy skillet over medium-high heat.
 Add sausages and cook, flipping occasionally, until browned on both sides, about 4 minutes.
-Transfer to a small bowl and set aside. (don’t wash the skillet – you’ll use it for the peppers and onions)
+Transfer to a bowl and set aside. (don’t wash the skillet – you’ll use it for the peppers and onions)

 - Put an additional tablespoon of oil in the skillet.
-Add the onions and peppers and cook, stirring occasionally, until they are softened and browned in spots, about 7 minutes.
-Remove from heat but keep on the stove.
-Sprinkle with 1 teaspoon of salt and 1/4 teaspoon pepper.
+Add the onions and peppers and cook, stirring occasionally, until softened and browned in spots, about 7 minutes.
+Season with 1 teaspoon of salt and 1/4 teaspoon pepper.

 - Add the sausages, green beans and potatoes to the skillet with the onions and peppers.
-Drizzle 3 tablespoons olive oil and pomegranate molasses (or balsamic) on top.
+Drizzle on 3 tablespoons olive oil and 3 tablespoons pomegranate molasses or balsamic vinegar.
 Season with 1 teaspoon salt and ¾ teaspoon pepper.
 Toss everything gently to combine, over a medium flame, until heated through.
 Season, to taste, with salt and pepper.
 Divide among 5 bowls or plates.
 Enjoy!